The Real Adventures of Jonny Quest: International promotion and network run

-Turner Entertainment promoted the series in forty countries and fourteen languages to establish international markets.
-Broadcasters included Antena 3 in Spain, TF1 in France, Channel One in Russia, RAI in Italy, Taurus Film in Germany, the BBC in the United Kingdom and Asia Television in ten Asian countries, representing ATL's first animated series to be broadcast in both English and Cantonese.
+Turner Broadcasting promoted the series in 40 countries and 14 languages to establish international markets.
+Broadcasters included Antena 3 in Spain, TF1 in France, Channel One in Russia, RAI in Italy, Taurus Film in Germany, the BBC in the United Kingdom, SCTV in Indonesia, and Asia Television in 10 Asian countries, representing ATL's first animated series to be broadcast in both English and Cantonese.
 Turner planned to introduce US-style animation to the Asian market through Quest.
 The show was launched in Singapore on TCS Channel 5 (now known as MediaCorp Channel 5) to take advantage of Singapore's "sophisticated retail sector and well-developed licensing industry".
 Brandweek reported in 1995 that the show's budget, including merchandising and promotional costs, topped $40 million.

 Director Richard Donner, producer Lauren Shuler Donner, and Jane Rosenthal purchased rights for a live-action film, having expressed interest in the property after Turner acquired H-B. Peter Segal was attached to direct.
 Slated to begin production in mid-1995, filming was delayed until 1996 and ultimately never began.
 Turner advertised Real Adventures as the "next evolution in children's programming ... [redefining] television animation for the next generation."
-The company hosted a 1995 discussion with Peter Lawrence and Takashi at Yanceyville, and later aired previews at United States waterpark events.
+The company hosted a 1995 discussion with Peter Lawrence and Takashi at Yanceyville and later aired previews at United States waterpark events.
 Staged in major US cities, these "dive-in theaters" featured previews of new series and local celebrities, including Jennifer Love Hewitt, Lacey Chabert, Cameron Finley, and Ashley Johnson for the UCLA event.
 Turner announced the debut countries and TV stations on May 1, 1996.